The Canadian Man Who Commands a Cult with His Gaze

 “You feel that because your self is too small for you,” John replied.

-Then, John pulled what I assume is his most popular parlour trick: He shed one tear that slowly trickled down his cheek.
+Then, John pulled what I assume is his most popular parlor trick: He shed one tear that slowly trickled down his cheek.
 I could feel the entire auditorium gasp.

 “Tell me to stop because I could go on forever,” said the Dutch woman.
 John remained quiet.
 The two ended up staring each other down for another ten minutes until John slowly took off his headset and walked offstage.